lg-gonzalez-juarez/PlanningTestB2/pages/md/file01.md

 - the weekend
 - christmas / Easter / New Year

+{% include tip.html content="
-Use in for parts of the day, months, seasons and years Use on for days and dates
+<br> - Use in for parts of the day, months, seasons and years
+<br> - Use on for days and dates
-Use at for times of the day, night, the weekend and festivals
+<br> - Use at for times of the day, night, the weekend and festivals
+" %}